Psteven5/print.h/README.md

 # print.h
-Convenient print macros with user extensibility (C23, GNU-C)
+Convenient print macros with user extensibility (C23)

 # Usage
 print.h exposes four macros to the user (WRITE, WRITELN, PRINT, PRINTLN), to write to a stream with or without newline, or to default to stdout.